 The Department of Energy and Climate Change (DECC) is responsible for WHD policy and legislation.
 Our role is to administer certain elements of the scheme.

-You can read more in our guidance: Warm Home Discount: Guidance for Licensed Electricity Suppliers and Licensed Gas Suppliers.
+You can read more in our guidance: Warm Home Discount (WHD) guidance for suppliers [Draft Version 5].

 Overview of the WHD scheme